-At CoreMedia, we believe that companies in all customer-facing industries - including both B2C and B2B - are on the verge of an enormous shift in the way they manage their global brand presence.
-Are you ready for it?
+At CoreMedia, we believe that companies in all customer-facing industries - including both B2C and B2B - are facing an enormous shift in the way they manage their global brand presence.
+Are you ready?
+We share our insights below.

 A New Technology Wave

-Content Management Systems (CMS) are a massive technology wave that continues to grow.
-In all industries, an increasing percentage of value creation is now done through digital technology.
-New players emerge with the knowledge and the moxie to disrupt existing businesses through innovative customer experiences and smarter digital technology – often in physical environments such as bricks-and-mortar stores that were once considered entirely distinct from the digital ecosystem.
+Content Management Systems (CMS) and Digital Experience Platforms (DXP) are part of a massive technology wave that continues to grow.
+Across all industries, an increasing percentage of value creation is now done through digital technology.
+New players emerge with the knowledge and the moxie to disrupt existing businesses through innovative digital customer experiences and smarter platforms.
+This disruption is especially apparent in physical brick-and-mortar stores that were once considered entirely distinct from the digital ecosystem.

 As a result of this increasing digitization, the global Web Content Management (WCM) market is predicted to grow to $11B by 2023 with a compound annual growth rate (CAGR) of 15.2%.

-The CMS market is just the latest of several major technology waves we've seen over the last few decades, including enterprise resource planning (ERP) and customer-relationship management (CRM) systems.
-Each has followed a similar pattern: rising complexity drives the need for increased agility and greater synchronization of data across previously disconnected systems.
+The CMS and DXP platform market is just the latest technology wave we've seen over the last few decades.
+Other waves included enterprise resource planning (ERP) and customer relationship management (CRM) systems.
+Each wave follows a similar pattern: rising complexity drives the need for increased agility and greater synchronization of data across previously disconnected systems.

-Increasingly, brands compete through better customer experience, and this means content is at the heart of everything.
+Increasingly, brands compete through better customer experience (CX), putting content at the heart of everything.
 Iconic brands have better stories to tell.
 And they know how to tell them better.

 To stay competitive and reinvent their customer experiences for this new era, brands will need to be able to deliver iconic micro-experiences and relevant content at every step of the customer journey – both online and offline.

 The challenge is that delivering the right brand stories to the right customer in the right format at the right time and place has never been harder.
-According to a recent Gartner survey, the top three challenges for marketers include: 1) managing a global brand (35%), keeping the brand relevant (35%), and measuring the impact of brand investments (31%).
+According to a Gartner survey, the top three challenges for marketers are:

-Another challenge faced by marketers and brand managers is the exploding Marketing Tech ecosystem.
-Scott Brinker’s famous Marketing Technology Landscape Supergraphic (otherwise known as the Martec 5000) has grown from a mere 150 solutions in 2011 to almost 7,000 today with no evidence consolidation will occur any time soon.
+Another challenge is digital transformation and the exploding Marketing Tech ecosystem.
+Scott Brinker’s famous Marketing Technology Landscape Supergraphic (also known as the Martec 5000) has grown from 150 solutions in 2011 to almost 7,000 today, with no evidence consolidation will occur any time soon.
 And this is just the marketing side.

 Every additional touchpoint and and every new tool increases the complexity of the digital brand ecosystem.